Policy Number: VI-4.00(A)

 - All Program Naming proposals must have the endorsement of a majority of the faculty of the Program and its administrative unit head(s) prior to submission to the Senior Vice President and Provost.

-- Program Naming proposals that require associated curricular changes to the Program must also be submitted to be reviewed through the defined Programs, Curricula, & Courses (PCC) processes overseen by the Office of Academic Programs & Planning.
+- Curricular changes or academically related name changes per section III.C. associated with Program Naming proposals must also be submitted for review through the defined Programs, Curricula, & Courses (PCC) processes overseen by the Office of Academic Programs & Planning.

 - The Senior Vice President and Provost will conduct an initial review of the proposal to determine whether to initiate the formal review process.